grrayya/Memory-House/README.md

 ### Prerequisites
 All you need is Python 3 installed on your computer.
 The game uses only built-in standard libraries (`time`, `sys`), so no external dependencies or virtual environments are required.

+##Commands
+Once the game starts, you can use the following commands to interact with the house: go [room] - Move to a different area (e.g., go kitchen). look - Read the description of your current room again. look [object] - Inspect an item.
+Do this multiple times to see how things change (e.g., look mug). quit - Exit the game.

+##Fast mmode (skip animations)
+If you want to replay the game without the slow-typing text effect, you can run it in fast mode by setting an environment variable:
+Mac/Linux: FAST=1 python game.py
+Windows (PowerShell): $env:FAST="1"; python game.py

 Running the Game
 1. Save the code into a file named `memory_house.py`.
 2. Open your terminal or command prompt.